harris-jacob/algorithms/README.md

 # algorithms
-📖 following the Algorithms book in rust
+📖 Re-read of [algorithms](https://algs4.cs.princeton.edu/home/) by Robert Sedgewick and Kevin Wayne.
+Solutions written in rust.